Asia Today: India sees another record rise in virus cases

 NEW DELHI (AP) — India reported a record daily surge in new coronavirus cases for the second time in four days on Wednesday, while New Delhi, Mumbai and dozens of other cities announced they are imposing curfews to try to slow the soaring infections.

-The rise of 115,736 coronavirus cases reported in the past 24 hours, tops the 103,844 infections reported Sunday.
-Fatalities rose by 630 in the past 24 hours, the highest since November, driving the total death toll in the country to 166,177 since the pandemic began.
+The rise of 115,736 coronavirus cases reported in the past 24 hours tops the 103,844 infections reported Sunday.
+Fatalities rose by 630, the highest daily amount since November, driving the confirmed death toll in the country above 166,000.

 The federal government has so far refused to impose a nationwide lockdown to contain the latest surge but has asked states to decide on imposing local restrictions.